Retailers have been rolling out the deals as of late, which means you may find yourself doing some online shopping.

 One way you can be sure that your information is protected is if you use websites that you already know and trust.

-Be careful about Googling products you want and buying those items from sites you’ve never heard of.
+Be careful about searching for products you want in Google and buying those items from sites you’ve never heard of.
 Instead, see if you can find those items on the retail sites you most frequently use.

 2. Check for ‘Https’